UTV Media in talks to sell TV assets; ITV tipped as buyer

-Northern Ireland's UTV Media Plc, one of only two independent broadcasters in the ITV network, said it may sell its TV franchise, sending its shares up as much as 13.4 percent.
+Northern Ireland's UTV Media Plc UTV.L, one of only two independent broadcasters in the ITV network, said it may sell its TV franchise, sending its shares up as much as 13.4 percent.

 "Discussions are ongoing and may or may not result in such a transaction being agreed," UTV Media said in a statement.